 Now I want to note that in each of these categories, CTR is measured the same way but with different variables.
 Don’t worry about it though, I’ll explain it as we progress through each step…

-Make a website and get whatever content you write to appear as high as possible on Google.
-The ways to do that are outlined here, but that’s another topic which I will not deviate into on this article.
+Make a website with high quality content appear as high as possible on Google.
+The ways to do that are outlined in a case study I did on how I rank on page 1 of Google, but that’s another topic which I will not deviate into on this article.
 I’d rather you read about it in that link I sent you.

-- When your keyword is chosen, make sure it has a good title.
+2) When your keyword is chosen, make sure it has a good title.
 Good titles get more clicks.
-More on that here.
+More on creating good titles here.